tramyardg/tramyardg-gof-dp/src/main/java/com/tramyardg/dp/structural/adapter/readme.md

 Adapter pattern applies in these situations.
-Instead of modifying the existing application to use the new interfaces, we can write a *wrapper* class that acts as a bridge between the current application and the new OMS software.
+Instead of modifying the existing application to use the new interfaces, we can write a *wrapper* class that acts as a bridge between the current application and the **new OMS software**.
 With this approach, the e-commerce application can still use the old interface.

 ### UML class diagram
 #### Before adapter
 ![Adapter UML diagram before](https://github.com/tramyardg/tramyardg-gof-dp/blob/master/src/main/java/com/tramyardg/dp/structural/adapter/img_adapter_before_uml.png)
-#### Using the the adapter
+#### Using the adapter with new OMS
 ![Adapter UML diagram after](https://github.com/tramyardg/tramyardg-gof-dp/blob/master/src/main/java/com/tramyardg/dp/structural/adapter/img_adapter_after_uml.png)

 ### Benefits